Turn on cloud protection in Microsoft Defender Antivirus

 Note

-The Send safe samples (1) option means that most samples will be sent automatically.
-Files that are likely to contain personal information will still prompt and require additional confirmation.
-Setting the option to Always Prompt (0) will lower the protection state of the device.
+The Send safe samples (1) option means that most samples are sent automatically.
+Files that are likely to contain personal information prompt the user for additional confirmation.
+Setting the option to Always Prompt (0) lowers the protection state of the device.
 Setting it to Never send (2) means that the Block at First Sight feature of Microsoft Defender for Endpoint won't work.

 7. Select OK.